bbc/audiowaveform/CONTRIBUTING.md

 * Please add test cases for your feature, and ensure all tests are passing (`make test`).

-* When merging a feature branch, core contributors may choose to squash your commits, so that the feature is merged as a single logical change.
+* When merging a feature branch, we may choose to squash your commits so that the feature is merged as a single logical change.

 ### Preparing a new release